kb-dk/solr-and-snippets/README.md

 Currently

-* the data is often in XML format
+* all the data is in XML format
 * the snippet server functionalities are written in XSLT or Xquery or both
 * the snippets are returned in JSON, HTML or XML